-NFP Partners does projections for a couple of clients.
+NFP Partners does projections for several nonprofit clients.
 We use the budget as a basis for the forecasting; however, we also use it as an opportunity to incorporate changes that have occurred since the budget season.
-This can be turned into an internal management tool that will assist in making informed financial decisions.

-- Continue to grow and develop your organization’s key business models
+- Continue to grow and develop your nonprofit’s key business models

 - Ensure that your message doesn’t get old and do so by being innovative

-- Set aside funds to explore new business opportunities, at the very least personnel resources or contractors to develop an idea that can be market tested to determine the validity.
-Use resources to create a business plan for that new business idea to quantify the effect the program would have on the organization’s bottom line.
+- Set aside funds to explore new business opportunities.
+At the very least, personnel resources or contractors to develop an idea that can be market tested to determine the validity.
+Also, use resources to create a business plan for that new business idea to quantify the effect the program would have on the organization’s bottom line.